dsc-courses/bpd-reference/docs/statistical-inference/bootstrapping.md

 :::info Conclusion
 * From this interval, we are 95% confident that the true population median lies somewhere between 1.75 and 40.
-* We have now way of knowing where exactly in this interval does the true population median falls or even if it is contained at all.
+* We have no way of knowing where exactly in this interval does the true population median falls or even if it is contained at all.
-* What we do know is that if we were to repeating the process and generate multiple confidence intervals, roughly 95% of them will contain the true population median.
+* What we do know is that if we were to repeat the process and generate multiple confidence intervals, roughly 95% of them will contain the true population median.
 :::